nikitakot/nestjs-boilerplate/article/article-devto.md

 $ docker-compose up -d
 ```

-The Prisma server is now connected to the local Postgress instance and runs on port 4466.
+The Prisma server is now connected to the local Postgres instance and runs on port 4466.
 Opening [http://localhost:4466](http://localhost:4466) in a browser will open the Prisma GraphQL playground.

 Now let's install the Prisma CLI and the Prisma client helper library.